SAP-samples/teched2023-XP185v/exercises/ex0/README.md

   <br><img src="/exercises/ex0/images/SCI_Cockpit.png" width="70%">

-8. In the **SCI administration console -> Applications & Resources -> Applications** you will see the trust configuration that was established by your BTP trial account.
+8. In the **SAP Cloud Identity Services administration console -> Applications & Resources -> Applications** you will see the trust configuration that was established by your BTP trial account.
 It is called **SAP BTP subaccount trial**.

   <br><img src="/exercises/ex0/images/TrialSubaccountApp3.png" width="70%">

   Applications you deploy in your BTP subaccount can now delegate authentication to the SCI tenant you just created.
 And in the **SCI admin console** you may configure the various options for authentication and multi-factor authentication.

- 9. Log out of the **SCI administrative console**.
+ 9. Log out of the **SAp Cloud Identity Services administration console**.

   <br><img src="/exercises/ex0/images/SCI_Logout.png" width="70%">

 ## Summary

-Now that you have checked all the prerequisites and have access to both administrative cockpits, SAP BTP cockpit and the SCI cockpit,
+Now that you have checked all the prerequisites and have access to both administration cockpits, SAP BTP cockpit and the SCI cockpit,
 Continue to - [Exercise 1 - Enable Multi-Factor Authentication for applications](../ex1/README.md)